In Nigeria, Boko Haram violence disenfranchises many voters

 For northerners displaced by Boko Haram violence, there is little enthusiasm for the polls even as they hope the outcome will somehow lead to peace in areas plagued by armed violence.

-At Malkohi camp in Yola, hometown of opposition candidate Abubakar, some 111 of them are widows whose husbands were killed in the violence.
+At Malkohi camp in Yola, hometown of opposition candidate Abubakar, more than 100 residents are widows whose husbands were killed in the violence.
 Four who spoke to The Associated Press ahead of the election said they won’t be able to vote.
 They are still terrified of going back home amid radio reports of continued Boko Haram attacks.
 Their stories are often horrific.

 Musa, whose husband bled to death after his hands were amputated by Boko Haram in 2014, pointed to the back of her foot where she was shot trying to retrieve her husband’s body from the custody of Boko Haram fighters in the town of Gwoza, in the restive state of Borno.